The Bright Invention Ensemble

 Sushi and improv . . . they go together like . . . well, they just go together!
 Especially now as Bright Invention launches our downtown shows upstairs in the Tokio Ballroom at Mademe Saito's!

-Come at 7 for drinks and sushi downstairs, then come up to the ballroom for our special brand of intimate long form improvisation!
+Come at 6 for drinks and sushi downstairs, then come up to the ballroom for our show at 7:00 pm, and enjoy our special brand of intimate long form improvisation!

 Pay On Your Way!
 See the show for free and then donate as you leave!